chadha-sridi/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Training agents in classic gym environments using the PPO RL algorithm.
+Training agents in classic gym environments using the PPO algorithm.